moyiwei0426/commercial-satisfaction-rf-shap-data/README.md

 - `code/prepare_public_data_release.py`: author-side script used to generate this release package from non-public source files.
 - Other scripts are author-side figure-generation scripts retained for transparency.
 Some of them require non-public raw inputs and are not expected to run from the released data alone.

-To run the public random-forest reproduction script, install the dependencies listed in `requirements.txt`.

-## Not released

-The raw commercial POI and review records are not included.
-Merchant names, addresses, contact information, user or platform identifiers, review texts, raw URLs, and exact point-level commercial locations were removed from the public package.
-Point-level commercial POI analysis data are also excluded to reduce re-identification risk.

 ## Spatial aggregation

-Commercial records were matched to OSM street segments within a maximum distance of 200 m.
+Commercial records were matched to OSM street segments.
 For each commercial category and street segment, satisfaction, perception variables, and SHAP values were averaged.
 Low satisfaction was defined as the bottom quartile of street-segment mean satisfaction within each commercial category.
 The dominant driver is the perception variable with the largest mean absolute SHAP value; the negative driver is the perception variable with the most negative mean signed SHAP value.

 ## Commercial categories